Perspicacity11/MakersWk7-JavascriptWebApps/contents/06_single_page_apps.md

 # Intermezzo — A Tale of Two Web Apps

+*You might want to take some time to read the following paragraphs, before moving to the exercise and discussion below.*

 It's time for us to speak about the *two types* of web applications that can exist — as usual, the reality is more complex than this, but for the sake of simplicity, this will do.

 In the previous weeks, you've worked with what we could call "classic" web applications, where the request/response cycle between the client (browser) and the server looks like this: